L13/vscode-diff/README.md

 * `PageUp/PageDown` - Move the cursor to the start/end of the previous/next page of the list view.
 * `Shift + PageUp/PageDown` - Add all list items of the previous/next page to the selection.
 * `Delete` - Delete selected files and folders.
 Opens a dialog to choose which files (left, right or all) should be deleted.

+### List Context Menu

+#### All platforms

+* `Copy` - If one or more list items are selected and the icon will be clicked on one of those items all selected files will be copied to the other folder.
+If the icon will be clicked and the list item isn't seleted only the current file will be copied.
+* `Delete` - If one or more list items are selected and the icon will be clicked on one of those items all selected files will be deleted.
+If the icon will be clicked and the list item isn't seleted only the current file will be deleted.

+#### macOS

+* `Reveal in Finder` - Shows the current file in the finder.

+#### Windows

+* `Reveal in Explorer` - Shows the current file in the explorer.

+#### Linux

+* `Open Containing Folder` - Shows the current file in the file manager.

 ### Search Widget